century/Mercury/md/body_language.md

 ---
-title: Against Ordinary Language: The Language of the Body
+title: The Language of the Body
 author: Kathy Acker
-date: 1992
+date: 2024-08-19
 ---

 I have now been bodybuilding for ten years, seriously for almost five years.
 During the past few years, I have been trying to write about bodybuilding.
 Having failed time and time again, upon being offered the opportunity to write this essay, I made the following plan: I would attend the gym as usual.
 Immediately after each workout, I would describe all I had just experienced, thought and done.
 Such diary descriptions would provide the raw material.